Ergodic SDEs on submanifolds and related numerical sampling schemes: Useful facts about the Riemannian manifold

 \section{Useful facts about the Riemannian manifold $\mathcal{M}$}

-In this section, we present further details of Section~\ref{sec-notations} related to the Riemannian manifold $\mathcal{M}=(\mathbb{R}^d, g)$, where $g=a^{-1}$.
-In particular, we will prove Proposition~\ref{laplaceN-state} in Section~\ref{sec-notations}, after deriving the expressions of several quantities on $\mathcal{M}$.
+In this section, we present technical details of Section~\ref{sec-n-rn} related to the Riemannian manifold $\mathcal{M}=(\mathbb{R}^d, g)$, where $g=a^{-1}$.
+The main result is Proposition~\ref{laplaceN-state}, where we give the expression of the Laplacian-Beltrami operator $\Delta^{\Sigma}$ on the level set $\Sigma$ in (\ref{levelset-sigma-intro}), viewed as a submanifold of $\mathcal{M}$.
+Before that, we first introduce some notations and quantities related to $\mathcal{M}$ and $\Sigma$.
+Readers are referred to \cite{do1992riemannian,bishop1964geometry,jost2008riemannian,petersen2006riemannian} for related discussions on general Riemannian manifolds.